MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 You can also build your own connector with the [Microsoft Graph indexing API](/graph/search-index-overview).

 ### Connectors by Microsoft
 The Microsoft Graph connectors preview release includes 6 Microsoft-built connectors.
-You can set them up in the [Microsoft 365 admin center](https://admin.microsoft.com) and learn how to [configure your Microsoft-built connector](configure-connector.md).
+You can set them up in the [Microsoft 365 admin center](https://admin.microsoft.com) and learn how to [Set up your Microsoft-built connector](configure-connector.md).

 The following sections provide brief descriptions for these Microsoft-built connectors.
 You can get more information in the linked articles for each connector.

 - **[Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction)**.
 With this Microsoft Graph connector, users in your organization can search for files and content stored in Azure Blob containers.
 The Data Lake Storage connector also indexes hierarchy-enabled folders in Data Lake Storage accounts that you specify.
-Learn more about the [Data Lake Storage connector](azure-data-lake-connector.md).
+Learn more about the [Azure Data Lake Storage Gen2 connector](azure-data-lake-connector.md).

-- **Enterprise website**.
+- **Enterprise websites**.
 With this Microsoft Graph connector, users in your organization can search over pages in any non-SharePoint enterprise website.
-Learn more about the [Enterprise website connector](enterprise-web-connector.md).
+Learn more about the [Enterprise websites connector](enterprise-web-connector.md).

 - **File share**.
 With this Microsoft Graph connector, users in your organization can search for files stored on on-premises Windows file shares.
 Learn more about the [File share connector](file-share-connector.md).